exo-lang/exo/README.md

 You can use optional arguments to customize the output:
 - The `-o` argument allows you to specify a different directory name.
 - The `--stem` argument allows you to specify custom names for the C file and header file.

-# Examples

-Take a look at [examples](examples/avx2_matmul/README.md) for scheduling examples, and [API documentation](docs/API.md) for scheduling interface documentation.

 # Build Exo from source